dib-lab/2021-paper-ibd/manuscript.md

 These results in part explain heterogeneous study findings in previous IBD gut microbiome investigations.

 ![
-**Most differentially abundant sequences occur in metagenomes of individuals diagnosed with CD, UC and non-IBD.** Upset plot of k-mers that were differentially abundant in CD and their occurence in CD, UC, and nonIBD metagenomes.
+**Most differentially abundant sequences occur in metagenomes of individuals diagnosed with CD, UC and non-IBD.** Upset plot of k-mers that were increased in abundance in CD and their occurrence in CD, UC, and nonIBD metagenomes.
 ](images/dda_kmers_shared_across_diagnosis_upset_increased.png){#fig:exclusive}

 <!-- While we found no evidence of a general disease-specific metapangenome, we tested whether the biosynthetic cluster for the inflammatory polysaccharide produced by *F. gnavus* occurred in nonIBD as it had previously only been identified in CD [@doi:10.1073/pnas.1904099116].